Aviv Geffen: Childhood

-Music career
+Career

+1990s

 In 1990, Geffen recorded his first song, "Friend" ["chaver"], together with the band "Cats in the Piping".
 In 1992, he released his first album, "Ze Rak Or Hayareach" [It's Only the Moonlight], all of whose tracks were written and the music composed by Geffen himself.

 Also in 1992, he played a part in the teenage television series A Matter of Time.
 That year, he also wrote a song for the Israeli movie The Beach Boys.
 Geffen performed in clubs with his band HaTauyót ["The Mistakes"] (the Hebrew name is purposefully misspelled in two places).

 In 1993, Geffen released his second album, Achshav Me'unan [It's Cloudy Now], which went gold in the same year and expressed his generation's dissatisfaction with the Israeli government.
 It was produced by Moshe Levi and Ofer Meiri, who created the typical Geffen sound.
 The title track "It's Cloudy Now" was followed by the question that many Israeli teenagers asked with Geffen – "Do you want change?"

 In 1994, Geffen released his third album, Aviv Geffen III, a concept album about negative effects on someone who was forced to join the army, the album did not mark a change in Geffen's sound.
 The production was handled by Geffen and Lior Tevet.
 The album featured the major hit "Ha'im Lehiot Bach Mehohav?" ["Should I Be In Love With You?"], which was promoted by a video and followed the success of Achshav Me'unan.

 In his next album, Shumakom [Nowhere], Geffen took charge of the production, albeit with help from Reuven Shapira (as sound engineer), and producer Moshe Levi.
 Geffen again wrote all the lyrics and music.

 As a political activist, Geffen also expressed the hope for peace with Israel's neighbors.